jimhigson/oboe.js/writing/main/1_Abstract.md

-In addition to a consideration of performance in absolute terms, the usability implications of an incremental model are also evaluated with regards to differences in user perception of performance.
+In addition to a consideration of performance in absolute terms, the usability implications of an incremental model are also evaluated with regards to developer ergonomics and end user perception of performance.